 Premium lightweight gis are high quality, strong and durable gis, manufactured by major bjj gi brands.

 The premium lightweight gi mainly suits the needs of competitors, as in competition a lightweight gi is a major advantage during the weight cut.
+The best BJJ competition gi will always be a premium lightweight gi.

 Additionally, these gis suit the needs of those that predominantly train BJJ in hot weather conditions.
+The best BJJ gi for hot weather will be a premium lightweight gi, if you train more than twice a week and still want your lightweight gi to be durable.

 Cheap lightweight bjj gis 💲